Puppy Training Schedule: What To Teach Puppies, and When

 Gentleness (2-3 months)

-Like acceptance of being handled, gentleness is taught along with vocabulary and respect training.
+Just like acceptance of being handled, gentleness is taught along with vocabulary and respect training.

 Household rules (2-3 months)

-YOU decide on the household rules.
+Decide on the household rules.
 Then be completely consistent about enforcing what you have decided.
 "No!" and "Good!" will serve you well for these puppy lessons, but only if you have taught those words properly.

 Is your puppy older than 2-3 months?

 Whether your puppy is 3 months old, 6 months old, or 9 months old, the order of training must start with the same vocabulary words and respect training I've been talking about.

-If your puppy is still mouthing on your hands, or barking back at you when you tell him to do something, or if he doesn't stop whatever he's doing when you say, "No", you mustn't rush on to "heel" or "sit-stay".
+So if your older puppy is still mouthing on your hands, or barking back at you when you tell him to do something, or if he doesn't stop whatever he's doing when you say, "No", you mustn't rush on to "heel" or "sit-stay".